mooz/js2-mode/README.md

 Emacs 22 and 23
 ===============

 This version requires Emacs 24.
-For backwards-compatible version, check out the [`master` branch](https://github.com/mooz/js2-mode/tree/master).
+For a backward compatible version, check out the branch [emacs23](https://github.com/mooz/js2-mode/tree/emacs23).

 Bugs
 ====